 We strongly recommend that you set the PTR record of your server’s primary IP address to your server’s hostname.
 However, many hosting providers do not delegate authority for PTR records to their customers.
 Contact your hosting provider for assistance.

 For more information, read our How to Configure Reverse DNS in WHM documentation.

 Configure WP Toolkit

-If you plan to use WordPress® to create your website, read our WordPress Toolkit for WHM documentation.
+If you plan to use WordPress® to create your website, read our WP Toolkit for WHM documentation.